mattermost/mattermost-handbook/operations/workplace/people/performance-reviews-50/formal-review-process.md

 ## Confirm level expectations for roles are up to date

-If any level descriptions need to be updated or written, Managers complete it before the review cycle begins.
+If any level descriptions need to be updated or written, Managers complete them before the review cycle begins.

 ## Manager training